13 Weirdest Things People Have Ever Tried to Return

 Too much, too late

-“We have had customers try and get a refund on a two-year-old product or swap out a 2013 color for a brand-new, hot off the production line collaboration.” — Lila Stewart, co-founder of flip-flop brand Hari Mari
+“We have had customers try and get a refund on a two-year-old product or swap out a 2013 color for a brand-new, hot off the production line collaboration.” — Lila Stewart, co-founder of flip-flop brand Hari Mari.
+You might be able to swing a return plea like that at these stores that have the best return policies.

 “A customer who had clearly just taken a shower wanted to return the scrub she had purchased that day.
 Obviously it had just been used, so I was curious why she was returning it.
 ‘Oh,’ she said.
 ‘I absolutely love the scrub!
 But because I couldn’t decide between the Jasmine Honeysuckle and the Lavender, I figured I would buy one and return it, then buy the other.’
 She didn’t finish with ‘and return that too,’ so I didn’t say it either.
 She returned the Lavender instead of exchanging it, then bought the Jasmine Honeysuckle.
 I just smiled and did what she wanted, hoping she wouldn’t return this one after her next shower.
 Luckily, she didn’t.
 The next time she came in, she bought a Lavender.
-Go figure.” —Roberta Perry, owner of ScrubzBody skin care products
+Go figure.” —Roberta Perry, owner of ScrubzBody skincare products.
+She’s also in on these 32 secrets your salesclerk won’t tell you.

 Too much of a good thing

 “Both Grandma and Auntie had purchased nearly the same outfit [for one girl]—that made THREE outfits.
-We laughed and I was happy to accept the return from this sweet dance mom.” —Jennifer Porter, president of Satsuma Designs kids shop.
-Don’t miss the weirdest items people have ever donated to thrift stores.
+We laughed and I was happy to accept the return from this sweet dance mom.” — Jennifer Porter, president of Satsuma Designs kids shop.
+A charitable option would be to donate it to a thrift store, and here are the weirdest items people have ever donated to thrift stores.

 Not-so green thumb

 “[A customer brought in] ballet slippers clearly worn for a full class session—three months—and an attempted return for cash.
-We had to decline.” —Jennifer Porter, president of Satsuma Designs kids shop
+We had to decline.” — Jennifer Porter, president of Satsuma Designs kids shop.
+Next time, that customer should know ways to get great deals on everything.

 Need to recharge